Soil Testing and Plant Diagnostic Services

 The laboratory has played an important role in the introduction and acceptance of soil testing as a guide to nutrient applications.
 Recommendations originating from the laboratory are actually a culmination of basic and applied soil fertility research conducted by university faculty and staff.

 The laboratory maintains ongoing validation processes for existing methodology and nutrient recommendations.
-It provide leadership to the private sector through research, teaching and extension services with the goal of providing growers the best nutrient management information.
+It provides leadership to the private sector through research, teaching and extension services with the goal of providing growers the best nutrient management information.

 - Help farmers make effective use of fertilizer to increase their financial returns

-- Benefit the society with improved environment and water quality through efficient use of fertilizer on farms, lawns and gardens
+- Benefit society with improved environment and water quality through efficient use of fertilizer on farms, lawns and gardens

 - Maintain a soil analysis data base for research that will improve soil testing and fertilizer application